 Project Amber - Creating 21st century roads

-Recently, lots has been happening behind-the-scenes as we trial better ways to look after some of Blackpool’s roads, particularly in some residential areas.
+We've been trialling better ways to look after some of Blackpool’s roads, particularly in residential areas.

 New technology, such as advanced imagery and analysis capturing, uses ultra-high definition imagery to send road surface information back to our teams.
 We also trialled new technology to fill potholes, filling in cracks within just a few minutes, which is great news as it means fewer road closures and a better commute for road users.